juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ### Steps required before the tagging process

 There are ~ 54,000 photos in the HST PDB that need to be tagged.
-Adding metadata tags will probably occurr in batches of 3,000 - 5,000 photos.
+Adding metadata tags will probably occur in batches of 3,000 - 5,000 photos.

 Prior to the tagging process

 <p> - a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed </p>
 <p> - JPEG images will be generated from the TIFF images </p>
-<p> - JPEG images will be resized to 800 pixel max on either the X or Y axis.</p>
+<p> - JPEG images will be resized to 800 pixels max on either the X or Y axis.</p>
 <p> - Copyright watermarks will be added to restricted JPEG images </p>

 ### Tagging process

 The directory 'C:\Temp\Metadata-tagging' on the Scanning Workstation has been set aside as the <i>working directory</i> for the metadata tagging process.

-1. Begin by copying he following required files to the C:\Temp\Metadata-tagging directory:
+1. Begin by copying the following required files to the C:\Temp\Metadata-tagging directory:
     - CSV metadata file generated from the PDB
     - all the photos listed in the CSV metadata file
-    - the required python programs [ check-csv-file.py & write-tags-from-csv.py.
+    - the required Python programs [ check-csv-file.py & write-tags-from-csv.py.
 They can be found on GitHub at:
        https://github.com/juren53/HST-Metadata/edit/master/Code]

 2. Open a Command Window by pressing Control + t.
 The following should appear